Tan123456964/CIS527p2/README.md

 - writeToServer: used to send messages from the client to the server.

 ### PROJECT DESCRIPTION
 The programs are written in java programming language and can be run on either a linux or unix environment.
 There is a client "Client.java" as well as server "Server.java" program.
-The communication between the server and client happens through TCP using the port number 6333.
+The communication between the server and clients happen through TCP using the port number 6333.
 The server receives requests through this socket, acts on those requests, and returns the results to the requester.
 The clients also creates a socket in the internet domain, send requests to the server IP of a computer specified on the command-line, and receive responses through these sockets from the server.
 Multiple connections between one or more clients and the server is possible.

 It performs the following functions;
 - It returns a message of the day on the client console to any user that sends the server a MSGGET message.